Seleucid army: Politikoi

 Along with the citizen militia infantry, there were also militia cavalry units recruited in the cities, known as Politikoi.
 This cavalry consisted of those richest citizens who did not hold the legal status of 'Macedonians'.
 Citizen cavalry of this sort was seen at the Daphne parade and, in this case, was probably just from Antioch and not collected from all of the coastal cities.
 The Politikoi was probably not organised into regiments; instead, it was likely that it comprised a collection of separate squadrons, with each squadron having its own distinctive dress and equipment.

 Tarantine cavalry

 The Seleucids employed a number of Tarantine cavalry, either as mercenaries or – more likely – equipped and trained in the "Tarantine fashion".
 They were present at the Battle of Panium and the Battle of Magnesia.

 Dromedaries

 Camels are attested in use in the Seleucid army at the battle of Magnesia, but their small number (500) suggests they were not a regular addition.
 According to Xenophon, their scent scared off horses.

 Allied, vassal and mercenary cavalry

 The Seleucids fielded several types of mercenary, vassal and allied cavalry.
 At the Battle of Magnesia Antiochus deployed Dahae horse archers, Gallograecian (Galatian) cavalry and camel-borne Arab archers.
 Appian later also identifies Mysian and Elymais horse archers in that battle, which Livy said to be foot archers.

-Decline

-Despite the numerous advantages that the Seleucids had at the height of their power, the empire soon began to fall into decline, especially with the coming of so many dynastic wars between the rival claimants to the Seleucid throne.
-The Romans, increasingly after the death of Antiochus IV, supported those claimants who they felt would be weak and no threat to them.
-The Roman senate supported the young and weak Antiochus V over the stronger and more capable Demetrius, who was a hostage in Rome at the time.
-When Demetrius took the throne as Demetrius I, Rome further undermined him by supporting Alexander Balas and numerous rebel groups, such as those of John Hyrcanus in Judea.
-The ever weakening empire led to the Parthians' sweeping into and taking over their eastern satrapies.
-These conquests took place at the same time as the bitter civil wars in the empire.
-There was a moment of success and strength with the Parthian campaign of Antiochus VII, but his death in battle led to further defeat and decline.
-The loss of these territories meant the loss of vital economic and manpower resources.
-By the beginning of the 1st century BC, the Seleucid kingdom was still troubled by instability caused by civil war between the northern and southern branches of the Seleucid royal household.
-The loss of manpower and political instability may well have ensured that the Seleucid army was dependent on mercenaries and citizen militias and unable to maintain a phalanx of the size seen at Raphia and Magnesia.